ricab/scope_guard/README.md

 #### Invariants:
 1. A scope guard object that is in an _active state_ executes its _associated callback_ exactly once when leaving scope.
-2. A scope guard that is in _inactive state_ never executes its _associated callback_
+2. A scope guard that is in _inactive state_ does not execute its _associated callback_

 #### List of available public members: